 Connectivity on Location: Your Options Now you just have to find a way to enable passersby to connect to the Taza display via their phones.
 Your starting assumption is that people will want to do this.
 Makes sense, right?
 People are clearly obsessed with their phones: heads tilted down, thumbs flicking screens, always.

-Beacons: The Coolest Connectivity Option on the Block Estimote Beacons are the coolest connectivity kids on the block.
+Beacons: The Coolest Connectivity Option on the Block Estimote Beacons are (update: were) the coolest connectivity kids on the block.
 Powered by Bluetooth LE, these brightly colored, nubby plastic radios tap a protocol backed by Apple (iBeacon) to target stylish, retail-oriented companies and customers.

 A late arrival: NFC Near Field Communication (NFC) is solid, industrial connectivity technology, but it was late to the iPhone.
 Sure it powered Apple Pay, but for a long time that was all.
 Apple didn't allow other apps to use it.
 Apple wanted to stack the deck in favor of iBeacon technology.
 Then in late 2017, around the time you are evaluating your connectivity options, Apple relented and enabled NFC on the iPhone.
 It was still playing catch-up with the cool kids, but you like it enough to add it to your console.